CleverCloud/doc.clever-cloud.com/runtimes/java/java-maven.md

     * ``"goal"`` is the target you want to use to build your project.
 * ``deploy``
     * ``"goal"`` the goal/target and options you want to execute to deploy/run you project.
     * ``"javaVersion"`` the version of java you want to use to run your app.
-Values can be 6 or 7.
-Default is 7.
+Values can be 6 or 7, default is 7.
 * ``hooks``
     * ``postDeploy`` execute a custom script after the deployment.
 Some frameworks or custom applications might require bootstrapping before the application may run.
 You can achieve this by creating a custom script with your commands and adding the associated file name.